Medical Advice

 Is oxycodone and Tylenol addictive?

-Oxycodone is an addictive opioid that can lead to abuse and dependence if taken excessively or for extended periods.
-While Tylenol is not addictive and does not lead to dependence, it still needs to be used with caution to prevent severe liver damage, particularly when taken in large quantities.
+Oxycodone is an addictive opioid that can cause dependence as well as abuse if it is overused or used for too long.
+Tylenol is not addictive, nor does it cause dependence, so use it with caution.
+Exercise caution to help prevent severe liver damage, especially when people happen to take it in large quantities.

 Conclusion